systemlibrary/systemlibrary-common-net/readme.md

 - &gt;= .NET 7

 ## Latest Version
-- 7.3.1.1
+- 7.4.0.1
+- DictionaryCache has been removed (breaking change)
-- DictionaryCache added to simplify invocation of using ConcurrentDictionaries
+- ConcurrentDictionary extensions has been added instead of DictionaryCache

 #### Version history
 - View git history of this file if interested